-- Both the gram positive and gram negative groups of bacteria possess the outermost covering i.e. capsule.
+- Both the gram-positive and gram-negative groups of bacteria possess the outermost covering, i.e. capsule.

 - Peptidoglycan is present in both groups of bacteria.

-- The cytoplasm is composed of lipid bi-layer in both the gram-positive and gram-negative group.
+- The cytoplasm is composed of the lipid bilayer in both of them.

-- Both the gram positive and gram negative bacteria reproduce asexually by the means of Binary fission.
+- Both reproduce asexually through Binary fission.

-This content also gives the idea of the difference in staining properties and the reasons for the appearance of violet and pink colour in gram-positive and gram-negative bacteria.
+This content also gives the idea of the difference in staining properties and the reasons for the appearance of violet and pink colour in of a bacterial cell.